By Justin Giboney, Michael Wear, Chris Butler | Amazon.com | 160 pages

 KEY QUOTE: “To avoid or dismiss political engagement is to forgo an important opportunity to help our neighbors and to promote the righteousness and justice that are the foundation of God’s throne (Psalm 89:14).”

-BONUS: Check out the videos below to learn what the AND Campaign is all about (first video) and to learn more about the book (second video).
+BONUS: Check out the video below to learn what the AND Campaign is all about.